BigBoatCap/DIFM-switch/README.md

 #  D I .
 F M  Play Forward brief explanation:
-## While listenning one of these radiostations you can use a Premium "Skip" feauture aka "Play Forward" bug easily.
+## While listenning one of these radiostations you can use a Premium "Skip" feature aka "Play Forward" bug easily.

 ### thanks to  D I .
 F M  family internet-radio websites: